PowerLevel9000/mathmatica/README.md

  Execute the following thing:

- - Mathematica
+ - Mathematica and for calculation
- - As complex calculations
+ - and Spa Navigation

 ### Run tests